 Ohio Non-Disclosure Agreement

 The Ohio Non-Disclosure Agreement (NDA) offers those that are planning on disclosing confidential information a lawful means of preventing the party learning the information from sharing it with third (3rd) parties or competitors.
-The document contains conditions that ensure the party learning the information has no room for assumptions about what they can or cannot divulge to other parties.
-Information in the NDA includes:
+The document contains conditions that ensure the party learning the information has no room for assumptions about what they can and cannot divulge to other parties.
+Information found in the NDA includes:

-- The terms of the agreement, and
+- The terms of the agreement.

 - The jurisdiction of where any court proceedings would take place, in the event they are necessary.